sumitrathi95/fhir-bridge/README.md

 All those are GET requests, and the successful response should have a status code 200 OK.
 The response payload is a FHIR Bundle resource.

+For the Condition search we added a date range filter which allows to send a lower and upper boundary, just the lower, just the upper or none and the search will filter accordingly.
+That uses the 'recorded-date' parameter (check the request in Insomnia).

 ### Get Resource by ID Requests (FHIR)